Converting from docker-compose

 Pointing at the right containers

 Depending on how your docker-compose.yaml is set up, your newly created Helm Chart may not be pointing to a container registry where your images are hosted.
 To double-check, take a look at all of the files in <chart-folder>/templates/ of the form *-deployment.yaml, and search for the image: label.
 If the images specified are the ones in your cloud container registry, then all is well.
-To push your containers to the Google Cloud Registry, please see the following .
+To push your containers to the Google Cloud Registry, please see the following instructionsarrow-up-right.

 Metamanagement recommends using Google Cloud Registry as GCR has a reasonable story for provisioning authentication credentials for use in all Kubernetes environments.
 If you must use a different container registry, please contact Metamanagement directly.